MischaTobias/Test-FrontEnd-Outbuild/README.md

 ## Installation

 1. Clone the repo
+2. Add your own .env.development for the application to work properly, it's based on the .env.template file
-2. Install dependencies
+3. Install dependencies
    ```sh
    yarn install
    ```
-3. Start the app
+4. Start the app
    ```sh
    yarn dev
    ```